 Are you ready to make pasta night even better?
-This meatball recipe is so easy to make and they come out incredibly tender, juicy and full of flavorful every time!
+This meatball recipe is so easy to make, and they come out incredibly tender, juicy, and full of flavor every time!
 Whether serving these over your favorite plate of pasta or serving as an appetizer at your next party, they’re always sure to impress!

 Everyone in our house looks forward to pasta night.
 But who doesn’t?
-Spaghetti and meatballs has been a classic Italian-American dish since as far back as the late 1800’s.
+Spaghetti and meatballs have been a classic Italian-American dish since as far back as the late 1800s.

 It’s safe to say how I serve pasta has evolved over the years.
-In the early years of my marriage I always used ground beef, it’s what I grew up on, but I haven’t used ground beef with my pasta in almost 15 years.
-When I discovered how much more flavor there was when I use pork sausage, I never went back.
-When I mean more flavor…I mean WOW FLAVOR!!
+In the early years of my marriage, I always used ground beef, it’s what I grew up on, but I haven’t used ground beef with my pasta in almost 15 years.
+When I discovered how much more flavor there was when I used pork sausage, I never went back.
+When I mean more flavor…I mean, WOW FLAVOR!!

 One day my oldest said, “why don’t you make meatballs this time?”
 It was my lightbulb moment!
 Of course…MEATBALLS!!
 I was determined to make the most amazing, unforgettable meatball recipe.
 After tweaking the recipe here and there, I finally had a recipe that my family went crazy for.
 I had my meatball recipe!